ShanaScogin/BayesPostEst/README.md

 After the package is loaded, check out the `?BayesPostEst` to see a help file.

 # Basic Usage
 This package will implement several main functions.
 Please check back for more details.
+Details will come soon.

 ## Examples
 Please check back for more examples.